-Chronic pain may result after a doctor has performed a hernia surgery if he or she used hernia mesh to repair your injury.
+Chronic pain may result after a doctor has performed a hernia surgery if he or she used a hernia mesh to repair your injury.
 These products can be extremely dangerous and often manufacturers downplay their risks when convincing doctors to use their particular product.

 Chronic pain is long-lasting, causing you to suffer for months or years.
 Likely, one of the reasons you sought to repair your hernia was to escape the sometimes incredible discomfort it can cause.
-If your suffering simply will not go away as the result of a hernia surgery, you may be able to file a personal injury lawsuit for compensatory damages.
+If your suffering simply will not go away as the result of a hernia surgery, you may be able to file a lawsuit for compensatory damages.

 Our personal injury attorneys are here to inform you about these issues and answer some of your questions, such as:

 - 1.1 What is acute pain?

 - 1.2 How can this pain affect me?